 For the scheduling, we will focus on periodic scheduling of transmissions from the nodes.
-This is a very easy way to obtain an efficient and scalable schedule, which is assumed to be repeated at every period.
+This is a very easy way to obtain an efficient and scalable schedule, which is assumed to be periodically repeated.
 Another motivation for this assumption is that sensor traffic for underwater monitoring is expected to be highly periodic.
 We assume the period consists of T slots, all equal in length.
-The fundamental period is denoted by the set $T = \{0, 1, 2, \dots, T-1\}$.
+The fundamental period is denoted by the set $T = \{0, 1, 2, ..., T - 1\}$.
 Note that time T does not belong to \mathcal{T} , but it corresponds to the first time instant after the end of the period.
+In one period of time, each node v generates s_v packets and all these packets must be forwarded to the sink before time T. Assuming that the collected data need to reach the sink within T seconds is reasonable in the context of monitoring applications where measurements are periodically performed by the sensors and need to be delivered to the sink.
+However, a similar optimization framework can be introduced for different cases, e.g., where sensors collect different kinds of information and therefore certain flows have a higher priority.

-In one period of time, each node v generates s_v packets and all these packets must be forwarded to the sink before time T. A work hypothesis we have is that all these packets are already available at the beginning of each period.
-Including also generation of packets within a period is a reasonably easy extension of our model which is left for future investigation.
+A work hypothesis we have is that all these packets are already available at the beginning of each period.
+Including also generation of packets within a period, or variations in the packet generation rate, are reasonably easy extensions of our model which are left for future investigation.
 Finally, we remark that this way of treating the scheduling problem also gives a certain level of delay guarantee since if a feasible schedule is found, then all packets are surely delivered with a delay lower than T slots.
 Note that while transmissions occur at the exact time steps $0, 1, \ldots, T - 1$, receptions can happen at any time.
 This is an important and necessary feature of our model since links have long delays which might not be integer multiples of the length of the slot.

 A very important aspect of our model is that of interference.
 In the literature, most of the optimality frameworks for scheduling/routing problems focus on the so-called protocol interference model [8, 10], which relies on simplified assumptions based on the behavior of the IEEE 802.11 Medium Access Control (MAC).
 This means that a necessary and sufficient condition for the correct delivery of a packet is that this is the only transmission which takes place in the transmitter's and receiver's radio ranges.
 Basically, this means that both hidden and exposed terminal problems must be avoided.
 This leads to developing nice and clean mathematical constraints, which are however not suitable for the underwater scenario, for several reasons.
-First of all, since we aim at designing an optimized schedule which is inherently collision-free, we do not need collision avoidance mechanisms as per IEEE 802.11 MAC.1 Moreover, the underwater propagation range can vary widely, as discussed in Section 2, and it is possible that excluding every node in coverage range from transmission would be too restrictive.
-For example, consider networks where the nodes are very close so to form a clique: the protocol interference model would not allow simultaneous transmissions in this case, even though they might be physically possible, as will be discussed next.
+First of all, since we aim at designing an optimized schedule which is inherently collisionfree, we do not need collision avoidance mechanisms as per IEEE 802.11 MAC.
+1 Moreover, the underwater propagation range can vary widely, as discussed in Section II, and it is possible that excluding every node within coverage would be too restrictive.
+For example, consider networks where the nodes are very close so as to form a clique: the protocol interference model would not allow simultaneous transmissions in this case, even though they might be physically possible, as will be discussed next.
 Last but not least, the additive character of the interference is completely ignored in this model.